Deck Name: This Might Hurt Tarot

 I adore boxes with a magnetic closure, and that is exactly what this deck came with!
 Oh, happy day!
 This box is solid and sturdy and beautiful with gold gilding all over it.
 I have no need or desire to store my deck in a bag or other box, this works perfectly and holds the guidebook as well – always a plus!

-I’m pretty sure I don’t need to add anything else since it’s quite obvious I have a deep love and appreciation for this deck, but I will say that if you’ve been on the fence about ordering a copy, just do it!
+I’m pretty sure I don’t need to add anything else since it’s quite obvious I have a deep love and appreciation for This Might Hurt tarot, but I will say that if you’ve been on the fence about ordering a copy, just do it!
 I promise you that you won’t regret it, it’s truly a unique and fun deck.
 I have fully enjoyed working with it and can’t see myself putting it down anytime soon.
 At the time this review was written, the deck will be shipping out in October/November 2019!